ysr-hameed/Youtube-Automated-Coding-Shorts/README.md

 Scheduler and upload limits:
 - Set `DAILY_UPLOAD_LIMIT` in your environment to limit how many videos will be uploaded per day.
 - Set `ENABLE_UPLOAD=true` to allow the app to upload videos to YouTube.
 If false, videos will be generated and saved locally.
+ - Set `ENABLE_UPLOAD=true` to allow the app to upload videos to YouTube.
+If false, videos will be generated and saved locally.

+### Scheduler settings

+- `DAILY_SCHEDULES`: number of randomized runs per day (default 1).
+Schedules are randomly assigned between 8:00 and 21:00 IST with a minimum of 30 minutes gap.
+- `DAILY_SCHEDULE_TIMES`: optional, explicit comma-separated times (in IST HH:MM) to use instead of randomized scheduling.
+Example: `DAILY_SCHEDULE_TIMES=08:30,12:00,19:00`.
+If this is set, `DAILY_SCHEDULES` is ignored.
+- `SCHEDULE_TIMEOUT_SECONDS`: time in seconds to wait for a scheduled run to complete (default 600).
+Scheduled runs that exceed the timeout are marked as failed and will not be retried automatically.

+When the server starts it will ensure that today's schedule is created and persisted in the database and the UI will display scheduled times for the day.

 ### Animation Timeline